Summer time means ice cream time.

 - In a small bowl, mix 2 tablespoons of the whole milk with the cornstarch.
 Once combined, mix in the cream cheese and salt.
 Whisk until smooth.

 - Combine the remaining milk, cream, sugar, and corn syrup in a medium saucepan.
-Bring to a boil over medium-high heat and continuing boiling for 4 minutes.
+Bring to a boil over medium-high heat and continue boiling for 4 minutes.
 Remove from heat and gradually mix in the cornstarch slurry mixture.
 Bring the mixture to a boil over medium-high heat and cook, stirring with a heatproof spatula, until slightly thickened, about 1 minute.
 Remove from heat.

 - Gradually whisk the hot milk mixture into the cream cheese until smooth.
 Add the reserved 2/3 cup strawberry puree and the buttermilk.
 Blend well.
 Pour mixture in a glass or stainless steel bowl and place in the refrigerator until it has reached room temperature or cooler.